 The Unique Profession of Naturopathic Doctors

 Naturopathic doctors (NDs) like Drs.
-Eric and Kristina Lewis work with patients of all ages, concentrating on whole-person wellness by identifying and treating the cause of an illness, rather than just treating the symptoms.
+Eric and Kristina Lewis concentrate on whole-person wellness by identifying and treating the cause of an illness, rather than just treating the symptoms.

 They see each patient as an individual, and develop plans that are custom-tailored to each patient’s needs.